RDXC 2025 RULES: SELECT YOUR LANGUAGE

 12. Log Submission Deadline

 12.2.
-Receipt of the log will be confirmed on the "Uploaded Logs" page on ua9qcq.com Website.
+Receipt of the log will be confirmed on the "Uploaded Logs" page on http://ua9qcq.ru/uploaded_logs_list.php website.

 12.3.
 Logs submitted after the deadline may be listed in the results, but are not eligible for awards.